Arccos Golf Review: Is it Still the Best Shot Tracker in Golf?

 It allows me to see how far I really hit each of my clubs.

-It gamifies the game of golf and allows me to more easily compete against myself to improve everything from my driving accuracy to my putts per round.
+It gamifies my golf stats and allows me to more easily compete against myself, as I work to improve everything from my driving accuracy to my putts per round.

-That’s a lot of value from one product.
+That’s a lot of value from one product, and we’re just scratching the surface.

 Arccos Caddie Smart Sensors and Smart Grips

-In this review I’m going to talk about all of the different components that make up the Arccos ecosystem and your your user experience with the product:
+In this review, I’m going to talk about all of the different components that make up the Arccos ecosystem and what the experience is like using the product.

 Arccos Smart Sensors are the latest evolution of the product that’s essentially been around since 2014.